ak47us/interview-netflix/README.md

 # Objective
-* Use the Google Drive API to perform directory operations
+* Use the Google Drive API to perform directory operations.